 At Infill Thinking, we are taking analytical independence to a whole new level.
 It is something we take very seriously.
 And it is something we will not compromise.
 To this end:

 - We do not allow companies to buy ad campaigns targeting our paid subscribers.
-This means no banner ads, no newsletter ads, no sponsored content etc.
+This means no banner ads, no newsletter ads, no email blasts, no sponsored content etc.

-- We do not sell our subscriber list or contact info to advertisers.
+- We do not sell our subscriber list or personally identifiable information to advertisers.

-- We currently only one single sponsor, Westward Environmental, Inc., who was carefully selected for their business focus and high ethical standards.
+- We have only worked with one sponsor in our history.
+Westward Environmental, Inc., was carefully selected to sponsor our free newsletter because of their business focus (don’t compete with the companies we are writing about) and because of their high ethical standards.
 Westward sponsors a free newsletter sent weekly to inactive subscribers.
 You can read more about our selection process and ad philosophy here.

 - Our staff does not trade or own the individual stocks of any public company in the O&G industry.
 We may have some indirect ownership by way of retirement accounts, but we have no control over the stocks in those funds.

-- We disclose any active, prospective, or recent consulting business we have with any company we write about in any story that mentions said company.
+- We disclose all consulting business we have conducted recently with any company we write about in any story that mentions said company.
 Consulting is a small part of our business, which you can learn more about here.

 - Infill Thinking has no outside investors.
 It is 100% owned by the founder, and the only boss we answer to is our readers.